UnacceptableBehaviour/algorithms/README.tex.md

 Full			All nodes have 2 children or 0 children (one child not allowed)
 Complete	Filled top to bottom left to right (and removed in reverse, data position likely re-ordered to preserve RI - EG Heap)
 Perfect		All layers have all their nodes
+Balanced	Usually refers to weight height balance leaf depths differ by no more than 1 (can also be weight balanced)

+ADT - Abstract Data Type
+RI - representation invariant

 Note for array of **any** size tree: element A[n/2+1 . . n] are ALL leaves!